 So I would like to finish my article with this question to you, where will you spend your most valuable time that even the richest can’t buy?

 I hope you know the answer.

-I created this article alone, with all of my knowledge about this 90 day game quitting challenge.
-My experience, tips, thoughts and advice for everyone who is interesting to go through this journey.
+I created this article alone, with all of my knowledge about this 90-day game quitting challenge.
+My experience, tips, thoughts, and advice for everyone interesting in going through this Journey.

-However since I did this alone, there is a very big chance that I might have missed something important.
+However, since I did this alone, there is a huge chance that I might have missed something important.

 The best part is that if you have some things and thoughts that are worth sharing.
-Please do not hesitate to comment or to contact me and I will edit this article more and more to help those who need help.
+Please do not hesitate to comment or contact me, and I will edit this article more and more to help those who need help.

 I believe in a community, and I hope you will be part of it.